Undoing Racism® Executive Collective Meeting | FIRST MONDAY- ZOOM GATHERING

 If you would like to be added to our Executive Collective Meeting email list, please contact: [email protected]

 Mary is the former Assistant Executive Director at the Jewish Board of Family and Children’s Services.
-She is the author of Creative Mentorship and Career-Building Strategies: How to Build Your Virtual Personal Board of Directors (2015) and co-editor of Strategies for Deconstructing Racism in the Health and Human Services (2016).
+She is the author of Creative Mentorship and Career-Building Strategies: How to Build Your Virtual Personal Board of Directors and coeditor of Strategies for Deconstructing Racism in the Health and Human Services.